dannsam/xenko-docs/manual/input/sensors.md

 ##Check Availability

-Before starting to read sensor input, you should **first check the availability** of the sensor on your system.
+Before reading sensor input, you should **first check sensor availability** in the system.
 Use the [SensorBase.IsSupported](xref="SiliconStudio.Xenko.Input.SensorBase.IsSupported") to determine if the corresponding sensor is supported and available on the current system.